RGB-Tools/faucet-rgb/README.md

 For the service to work it is necessary to configure at least the following
 variables:
 - `MNEMONIC`: the mnemonic for the wallet
+- `FINGERPRINT`: the fingerprint of the wallet
+- `XPUB_COLORED`: the extended public key for the colored side of the wallet
-- `XPUB`: the extended public key of the wallet
+- `XPUB_VANILLA`: the extended public key for the vanilla side of the wallet
 - `NAME`: the name of the faucet
 - `ASSETS`: the dictionary of asset groups to be used by the faucet